 - 1. First, within 180 days prior to filing a petition, you will have to visit an approved credit counseling agency for advice and budget analysis, unless certain exigent circumstances exist.
 Your attorney can help you find an approved credit counseling agency and determine if you have exigent circumstances present to exempt you from this requirement. - 2.
-Next, you or your attorney will file your three-page petition and other forms with the Clerk of the United States Bankruptcy Court in your area.
+Next, you or your attorney will file your petition and other forms with the Clerk of the United States Bankruptcy Court in your area.
 You must list all of your debts and creditors.
 You must also detail the property you own, your income, money owed you, insurance policies owned, current monthly living expenses, property you are claiming as exempt, as well as money that may be inherited within six months.
-You must also list property you owned, sold or gave away and money you spent during the last two years. - 3.
+You must also list property you owned, sold, or gave away and money you spent during the last two years. - 3.
 Once your attorney files your bankruptcy petition, the automatic stay goes into effect.
 This stops your creditors from trying to collect what you owe them.
-The automatic stay stops wage garnishment, lawsuits and other negative action.
-(See Page 22 for more information on the automatic stay.)
-You may reaffirm certain debts with the court's approval if you desire to keep the collateral (such as a car).
-If you wish to keep your car, for example, you can reaffirm the debt and continue to make payments. - 4.
-After the bankruptcy petition is filed, a trustee will be appointed by the court.
+The automatic stay stops wage garnishment, lawsuits, and other negative action.
+(See page 36 for more information on the automatic stay.)
+You may reaffirm certain

+If you wish to file a Chapter 7 bankruptcy petition, you will have to pass a "means test" to determine whether you have the means to pay back portions of your debt. debts with the court's approval if you desire to keep the collateral (such as a car).
+One way to keep your car, for example, is to reaffirm the debt and continue to make payments.

+- 4. After the bankruptcy petition is filed, a trustee will be appointed by the court.
 The trustee's primary duty is to the creditors.
-This means the trustee will be interested in what you own, and what exemptions you are claiming.
+This means the trustee will be interested in what you own and what exemptions you are claiming.
 The more the trustee recovers for creditors, the more the trustee is paid. - 5.
 The trustee will review your file and hold a hearing called the "creditors' meeting."
 At the meeting the trustee will ask you questions.
 You must attend this meeting, but creditors rarely do.
 These meetings generally last about five minutes. - 6.
 After this meeting, the court-appointed trustee takes control of your property that is to be sold and delivers property to the secured creditors, if appropriate.
-Once property is sold and administrative costs are paid, the remaining cash is paid proportionately to all creditors. - 7.
-The bankruptcy court later holds a hearing to inform you whether your debts have been discharged or not.
+Once property is sold and administrative costs are paid, the remaining cash is paid proportionately to all creditors. - The bankruptcy court later holds a hearing to inform you whether your debts have been discharged or not.
 Debts may not be discharged if someone objected, or if the debts are nondischargeable. - 8.
 Prior to receiving a discharge, you must complete an instructional course concerning personal financial management.